 The port of Lavrio - credits: my-sea.com

 Lavrio is the third-largest port in Athens and serves a large number of passengers all year round.
-The port of Lavrio is the main passage for Kea –or Tzia- and Kythnos, however, due to its location on the southeast coast of Attica, it is a good choice for traveling to islands in the Cyclades and the islands of northern Aegean.
+The port of Lavrio is the main passage for Kea –or Tzia- and Kythnos, however, due to its location on the southeast coast of Attica, it is a good choice for traveling to islands in the Cyclades and the Northern Aegean Islands.

 Especially in the summer months, there are several routes to many Aegean ports, but also a route that connects Lavrio with the port of Kavala in northern Greece.
 Indicatively, some of the islands you can reach via Lavrio are Syros, Paros, Naxos, Milos, Kimolos, Folegandros, Sikinos, Ios, Chios, Agios Efstratios, and Lemnos.